DS3Lab/multilingual-gaze/README.md

 This repo contains the code for the experiments presented in the following paper:
 Nora Hollenstein, Federico Pirovano, Lena Jäger, Ce Zhang & Lisa Beinborn.
 "Multilingual language models predict human reading behavior". _NAACL 2021_.

+The same code is also used in thit follow-up paper:
+Nora Hollenstein, Itziar Gonzalez-Dios, Lisa Beinborn & Lena Jäger.
+"Patterns of Text Readability in Human and Predicted Eye Movements". _CogALex 2022_.
+See the details in `cogalex2022`.

 ## Folders
 The repository is divided into three folders: